AU-Master-Thesis/thesis/sections/3-methodology/study-1/language.typ

 - See a lot of popularity and want the to contribute to robotics related research and experimentation in the language to prove its usefullness/applicability in multiple domains.

 - white house paper that urges developers to move away from C++ and focus on memory safe languages like Rust.
-Also cite Google CVE papers about vulnabilities that Rust can prevent alone by the compiler.
+Also cite Google CVE papers about vulnabilities that Rust can prevent alone by the compiler. @white-house-rust

+the government of USA

 - The most beloved language in by software developers many years in a row, Stack Overflow